Global Governance Through the Lens of Bans: The Clash of Tech Ethics, Geopolitics, and Digital Sovereignty

 The decision to impose bans in Indonesia and Malaysia is not an isolated incident, but rather an extreme manifestation of the global regulatory response.
 From Europe to North America, governments are addressing this crisis in various ways:

-UK Technology Minister Liz Kendall announced that the provisions in the Data Act criminalizing the creation of non-consensual intimate images will be formally implemented this week and designated as a "priority offense" under the Online Safety Act.
-The UK media regulator has launched a formal investigation into platforms.
-If violations are found, fines of up to % of global revenue or £ million may be imposed.
+The UK Technology Secretary Liz Kendall has announced that the provisions in the Data Act criminalizing the creation of non-consensual intimate images will be formally implemented this week and prioritized as an offense under the Online Safety Act.
+The UK media regulator Ofcom has launched a formal investigation into Platform X. If violations are found, fines of up to 10% of global revenue or 18 million pounds may be imposed.

-In Canada, Minister Evan Solomon ruled out the possibility of a comprehensive ban on platforms but revealed that "active discussions" are underway within the government regarding an investigation by the Royal Canadian Mounted Police into generated child sexual abuse material.
-The European Commission has ordered Musk and his company to retain documents related to the output, signaling a potential investigation.
+In Canada, AI Minister Evan Solomon has ruled out the possibility of a complete ban on the X platform but revealed that active discussions are underway within the government regarding the investigation of AI-generated child sexual abuse material by the Royal Canadian Mounted Police.
+The European Commission has ordered Elon Musk and X Corp. to retain documents related to Grok's outputs, signaling a potential investigation.

 Officials from countries such as India, Brazil, France, Ireland, and Australia have also signaled investigations.
 A group of Democratic senators in the United States even demanded that Apple and Google remove it from their app stores until the company addresses this issue.